dslmeinte/evan-lang/documentation/Contributing.md

 ### Meta building

-Evan's language constructs (which I call *semantics types*) are structurally described in `meta/meta-model.json`.
+Evan's language constructs (which I call *semantics types*) are structurally described in `src/meta/meta-model.json`.
 This description is *limited to structure* because that's the information that's fanned out and shared across various implementation aspects: evaluator, IDE.
-When executing `meta/build-meta.js`, the latter reads the description and generates various things:
+When executing `src/meta/build-meta.js`, the latter reads the description and generates various things:

-* `core/semantics-types_gen.ts`: interfaces for each semantics type.
+* `src/core/semantics-types_gen.ts`: interfaces for each semantics type.
-* `ide/editor/polymorphic-dispatcher_gen.ts`: function that dispatches on the semantics type tag in the `$sType` property.
+* `src/ide/editor/polymorphic-dispatcher_gen.tsx`: function that dispatches on the semantics type tag in the `$sType` property.
-	(We can do away with this with TypeScript 2.0 because of tagged unions.)
-* `ide/editor/type-widgets/*.tsx_gen`: skeleton implementation code for widgets for each semantics type.
+* `src/ide/editor/type-widgets/*.tsx_gen`: skeleton implementation code for widgets for each semantics type.

 ### Evaluator

-The standalone evaluator that evaluates an Evan program is implemented through the `evaluate` function in `core/evaluator.ts`.
+The standalone evaluator that evaluates an Evan program is implemented through the `evaluate` function in `src/core/evaluator.ts`.
 It's "standalone" in the sense that it's meant to be executed from a CLI as if the program where the whole universe.

 <small>